theranjitraut/Calc/README.md

 # GUI Calculator
-GUI Calculator is a calculator and it is better to call it as a clone of windows calc.
-It is developed for windows and linux.
+GUI Calculator is a calculator and it is better to call it a clone of windows calc.
+It is developed for Windows and Linux.

 ## Features
 * Responsive